 Workers’ Compensation Eligibility

-While almost every South Carolina business is required to carry workers’ comp insurance, there are some exceptions:
+While almost every South Carolina with four or more employees is required to carry workers’ comp insurance, there are some exceptions:

 - Employers with fewer than four employees